Performing Trade Studies on Coverage in Mountainous Terrain with ModelCenter

 Problem statement

-The Mount Saint Helens Worm Flows Route, from Marble Mountain Sno-Park, is the most direct route to the summit of Mount St. Helens during the winter season.
-Four ranger stations are used to perform visual observations of the trail.
-At times, only two stations are manned.
-You want to know which two observation posts, together, have the best percentage of visual coverage on the trail.
+The Mount St. Helens Worm Flows Route, starting from the Marble Mountain Sno-Park (a cleared parking area for vehicles), is the most direct route to the summit of the Mount St. Helens during the winter season.
+It is also one of the most popular hiking and climbing routes up the volcano, which is located in the Cascades Range in the northwestern United States.
+Four ranger stations are used to visually observe the trail; occasionally, personnel limitations mean that only two stations can be crewed at a given time.
+You want to know which two observation posts, taken together, have the best percentage of visual coverage over the entire route.

 Solution

-Build an STK scenario that analyzes the coverage of the four ranger stations used to monitor the Mount Saint Helens Worm Flows Route.
-Use STK's Analyzer capability to perform a coverage analysis of the exercise area using all possible combinations of two of the four different station locations.
-Determine which combination of two stations provides the greatest percentage coverage along the hiking trail.
+Use the STK software's Coverage capability to analyze the coverage ability of the four ranger stations used to monitor the Mount St. Helens Worm Flows Route.
+Then, use the Analyzer capability, which is part of the Ansys ModelCenter® model-based systems engineering software, to perform a coverage analysis of the exercise area.
+You will perform a design of experiments (DOE) using all possible two-station combinations of the four different station locations to determine which two stations, taken together, provide the highest percentage of coverage along the hiking trail.

 What you will learn